kalpeshdusane/Seam-Carving-B.E.-Project/README.md

 Starting at this pixel, backtracking will be used to discover the minimum seam in the image.
 This is the seam that will be removed.

-*Instead of searching for the minimum linearly, a minimum reduction will be performed on the GPU to identify the bottom of the minimum seam.*
+*Instead of searching for the minimum linearly, a minimum reduction will be performed on the **GPU** to identify the bottom of the minimum seam.*
-The bottom row is stored in shared memory on GPU to ensure that the operations necessary for the reduction occur without costly fetches to DRAM.
+The bottom row is stored in shared memory on **GPU** to ensure that the operations necessary for the reduction occur without costly fetches to **DRAM**.
 *It is important to note that this reduction must track both the minimum value and the index of that minimum value.
 Once the minimum index has been determined, it is copied back to the host for use in backtracking the minimum seam.*